 Memorial contributions may be made to Mountain Regional Hospice, PO Box 637, Clifton Forge, Va.
 24422 or Virginia Chapel United Methodist Church, 81 Wilkinson Ave, Hot Springs, Va.
 24445.

-To plant a tree in memory of Jerry Lewis Lindsay, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jerry Lewis Lindsay, please visit our floral store.